Artistamp: Recognition of the art form

 Turner Prize-winning artist and Academy Award-winning filmmaker Steve McQueen assembled the Queen and Country exhibition comprising stamps depicting British servicemen and women killed in Iraq.
 The exhibition was hosted at the Scottish National Gallery of Modern Art in Edinburgh between December 3, 2008, and February 15, 2009.

 David Krueger's series of pseudo-stamps critiquing the Bush administration, begun in 2001, was on view at the CUE Art Foundation in Chelsea, Manhattan, New York, from April 24 - May 31, 2008.

 The JAY Gallery in Seoul, Korea, sponsored the exhibition, American Artistamps, curated by John Held, Jr., from May 19 - June 1, 2010.
 It featured works by Robert Watts, Donald Evans, Harley, Dogfish, Picasso Gaglione, Michael Thompson, Al Ackerman, Darlene Altschul, Mike Dickau and John Ringer.

 The Gina Lotta Post Artistamp Museum, curated by Ginny Lloyd, opened in May 2010.
 Currently located in Jupiter, Florida, the museum collection began in the late 1970s and exhibits over 4,200 works by more than 200 international artistamp creators.
 Selections from the museum can be seen online.
 Items from the museum were on exhibit at the Jaffe Center for the Book Arts in Boca Raton, Florida, from July 15 to October 27, 2010.
 Artists stamps by Harley, Jurgen Olbrich, Reed Altemus, Rockola, Picasso Gaglione, Buz Blurr, Vitore Baroni, and Ginny Lloyd were featured as part of the "Carbon Alternative" exhibit.

 In November 2012, The Museum of Artistamps opened in Seattle.
 The museum is curated by Robert Rudine (Dogfish), working in collaboration with James Felter.

 On November 10, 2012, the exhibition, AARPEX (the Artistamp Reunion and Philatelic Expo), was held in Seattle.
 AARPEX was organized by Carl Chew and Robert Rudine.

 Artistamps have been recognized in mainstream stamp publications, such as Linn's Stamp News.
-In 2005, Linn's published an article covering the release of Twine Workshop's "The Blighted State of America" artistamp, a piece directly criticizing then U.S. president George W. Bush.
+In 2004, Linn's published an article covering the release of Twine Workshop's "The Blighted State of America" artistamp, a piece directly criticizing then U.S. president George W. Bush.

 John Held Jr.'s book, Small Scale Subversion: Mail Art & Artistamps, was published on April 11, 2015.

+From 2019-2024, mail artist Adam Roussopoulos has compiled contemporary artistampers from all over the world in his publication - The Artistamp Review.
+The review included some of the prominent works by artists like John Held Jr., The Sticker Dude (Joel Cohen), Vittore Baroni, Ruggero Maggi, the late E.F.
+Higgins III and H.R.
+Fricker to name a few.
+The project expanded to 40 issues.